nishanmudalige/nishanmudalige/README.md

 ### Currently

-- Teaching classes in the Fall.
+- Preparing for classes in Winter 2025.

 ##